tnebooks/12th-zoology/content.en/zoology/reproductive-health/_index.md

 Microsurgical sperm retrieval from the testicle involves a small midline incision in the scrotum, through which one or both testicles can be seen.
 Under the microscope, the seminiferous tubules are dilated and small amount of testicular tissue in areas of active sperm production are removed and improved for sperm yield compared to traditional biopsy techniques.

-## 3.9.
-Detection of foetal disorders during early pregnancy
+## Detection of foetal disorders during early pregnancy

+### Ultrasound scanning

-**Ultrasound scanning** Ultrasound has no known risks other than mild discomfort due to pressure from the transducer on the abdomen or vagina.
+Ultrasound has no known risks other than mild discomfort due to pressure from the transducer on the abdomen or vagina.
 No radiation is used during this procedure.
 Ultrasonography is usually performed in the first trimester for dating, determination of the number of foetuses, and for assessment of early pregnancy complications.

 ```
 There are several types of ultrasound imaging techniques.
 As the most common type, the 2-D ultrasound provides a flat picture of one aspect of the baby.
 The 3-D image allows the health care provider to see the width, height and depth of the images, which can be helpful during the diagnosis.
 The latest technology is 4-D ultrasound, which allows the health care provider to visualize the unborn baby moving in real time with a three-dimensional image.